nymo/gulp-tinypng-compress/README.md

 *Main differences from gulp-tinypng-compress:*
 - Added new option (keepOriginal) to override the original image instead of creating a new compressed file in the output path
-- Added new optiopn (keepMetadata) to preserve metadata.
+- Added new option (keepMetadata) to preserve metadata.
 Currently only copyright and creation date is supported.
 - Updated minimatch plugin to current version to avoid deprecated warnings

 ## Install